palonsovazquez/EcoAppApi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Requirements
-Python 3.8.
+Python 3.8

 ### Installation
-* Clone this repository and launch the script start_para_tontos.bat.
+* Clone this repository and launch the script "start_para_tontos.bat".
 * Wait for the connection of a client.

 <!-- USAGE EXAMPLES -->
 ## Usage
-* Logging into the application
+* Logging into the application.

 <!-- ROADMAP -->
 ## Roadmap